Quick Guide: How to Keep Wildfire Smoke Out of a House

 The Environmental Protection Agency (EPA) warns that the air inside a house can become polluted by wildfire smoke, making it unsafe to breathe.
 At the same time, there may be shelter indoors orders when the air quality outdoors is especially low.
 If you can't evacuate, then staying inside is your best option.

 Whether indoors or outdoors, fine particles brought about by wildfire smoke can cause adverse reactions if they get in your eyes or respiratory system.
-It could even cause serious health problems to people with existing chronic lung or heart disease.
+It could even cause serious health problems for people with existing chronic lung or heart disease.

 Wildfire smoke inhalation is a danger to your health because wildfire smoke isn't just from the fire itself.
-It is composed of many different particles that mainly comes from burnt structures.
+It is composed of many different particles that mainly come from burnt structures.
 There's also vegetation, gases, and other materials within wildfire smoke.
 It's polluted enough to make anyone ill.

 Some people are particularly susceptible to wildfire smoke.
 Those with asthma, respiratory illness, COPD, or heart disease are the most at risk.
 Pregnant women and children also have an increased risk of complications.